allenrattler/AllenRattler-Analytics-Portfolio/README.md

 ## About This Project

-This project was built as part of a career transition from elementary school teaching and healthcare billing & collections into data analytics.
-The healthcare domain was chosen deliberately — four years of experience in back-end billing and collections provided direct familiarity with the RCM workflows, payer behaviors, and denial patterns that this analysis explores.
+The healthcare domain was chosen deliberately.
+My background includes approximately four years in hospital insurance billing and collections, followed by nearly two years in healthcare claims investigation and resolution, providing roughly six years of healthcare revenue-cycle and claims-related experience.

 The synthetic dataset was designed to mirror real-world data quality issues encountered in actual billing systems.
 No real patient data was used at any point in this project.